maalbrec89/docs/part-2/getting-started.md

 To correctly install the software, administrator rights are necessary.
 If you do not have these rights, your IT-administrator should carry out the installation.
 {% endhint %}

+{% hint style="warning" %}
+To avoid problems with the project export function, you may deinstall your MikTex installation before.
+The OSPS installation will install a new MikTex version.
+{% endhint %}

 {% hint style="info" %}
 The modular structure of the Open Systems Pharmacology Suite is explained in [Modules, Philosophy, and Building Blocks](modules-philsophy-building-blocks.md).
 Both PK-Sim® and MoBi® can be installed stand-alone.
 However, to obtain full modeling and simulation capabilities, we recommend that both programs are installed.
 {% endhint %}